-Madrid for 3 Days yes, please
+Madrid for 3 Days – Day 1 Madrid Itinerary

 Sandemans Madrid free walking tour.

-The Madrid free walking tours are amazing as the guides work so hard to get a tip at the end.
 We have explained the history of the Plaza Mayor and its role in the Spanish Inquisition.
 We visited the worlds oldest restaurant.
 Restaurante Sobrino de Botín opened in 1725.
 We were taken to the Muslim wall from the 9th century.

 We were explained about a time when Christians and Muslims lived in peace in Spain.
 You can still see today a huge Muslim influence in Spain in everything from food to buildings.
 We learned about the Hapsburg kings of Spain.
 The Hapsburgs were Austrian who married into the Spain Royal family.
-The Hapsburgs become the kings and Queens of Spain.
+The Hapsburgs become the kings and queens of Spain.
 We viewed the Almudena Cathedral, the newest Cathedral in Europe.

 It took 100 years to built, finished in 1993.
 We ended our amazing Madrid free walking tour in the gardens in front of the Royal Palace of Madrid.
 If I can recommend one thing to do in 3 days in Madrid this is it.
 The free walking tour in Madrid is an amazing thing to do.
 Don’t be cheap either make sure you tip the guides.